 This prospectus includes industry and market data, forecasts and information that we have prepared based, in part, upon data, forecasts and information that we obtained from regulatory sources, periodic industry publications, third-party studies and surveys, as well as filings of public companies in our industry, internal company surveys and other independent information publicly available to us.
 These sources include government and industry sources.
 Industry publications and surveys generally state that the information contained therein has been obtained from sources believed to be reliable.
-Although we are not aware of any misstatements regarding the industry and market data as of the date of this prospectus, we have not independently verified this information and this information could prove to be inaccurate or incomplete.
-Industry and market data could be wrong because of the method by which sources obtained their data and because information cannot always be verified with complete certainty due to the limits on the availability and reliability of raw data, the voluntary nature of the data gathering process and other limitations and uncertainties.
+Although we believe information regarding the industry and market data to be reliable and are not aware of any inaccuracies as of the date of this prospectus, we have not independently verified this information and this information could prove to be inaccurate or incomplete.
+Industry and market data could be wrong because of the method by which sources obtained their data and because information cannot always be verified with complete certainty due to the limits on the availability and reliability of raw data, the voluntary nature of the data gathering process and other limitations and uncertainties, including possible future corrections and updates.
 In addition, we do not know all of the assumptions regarding general economic conditions or growth that were used in preparing the forecasts from the sources relied upon or cited herein.
 Some data is also based on our good faith estimates, which are derived from management's knowledge of the industry and independent sources.
 We believe our internal research is reliable, even though such research has not been verified by any independent sources.
-While we are not aware of any misstatements regarding our industry data presented herein, our estimates involve risks and uncertainties that are subject to change based on various factors.
+Our estimates involve risks and uncertainties that are subject to change based on various factors.
 Forward-looking information obtained from these sources is subject to the same qualifications and the additional uncertainties regarding the other forward-looking statements in this prospectus.
 See "Risk Factors."
 Trademarks used in this prospectus are the property of their respective owners, although for presentational convenience, we may not use the ® or the TM symbols to identify such trademarks.